jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/storage/storage.md

 ### Resizing

-- Classic resize with snapshot / restore / resize minimizes the downtime involved (vis-a-vis Elastic Resize)
-- Elastic resize only holds connections open if you only change the number of nodes, not the node type.
-- AWS generally recommends using elastic resize however, assuming you can tolerate 10 minutes or so of read-only access.
+- AWS generally recommends using elastic resize, assuming you can tolerate 10 minutes or so of read-only access.
+Elastic Resize works for both node count and type changes.
+- Classic resize takes more time to complete, but it can be useful in cases where the change in node count or the node type to migrate to doesn't fall within the bounds for elastic resize.
+This can apply, for instance, when the change in node count is really large.

+> As a general rule of thumb, choose elastic resize instead of classic resize (unless the change node count is really large).

+> You can also use classic resize to change the cluster encryption. _For example, you can use it to modify your unencrypted cluster to use AWS KMS encryption_.

+> To be sure that the cluster is available during a classic resize operation, copy the existing cluster.
+Then, resize the new cluster.
+If data is written to the source cluster after a snapshot is taken, the data must be manually copied over.

 #### Elastic resize:
 - If elastic resize is available as an option, use elastic resize to change the node type, number of nodes, or both.
 Note that when you only change the number of nodes, the queries are temporarily paused and connections are kept open.
 An elastic resize takes between 10-15 minutes.
 During a resize operation, the cluster is read-only.